 Hemodialysis, Inc. has a formal relationship with DaVita, a health-care corporation, which operates the largest number of hemodialysis facilities in southern California.
-Their representatives meet with all students in the classroom and furnish applications if the student so desires.
+Hi communicates with their representatives to streamline the process for all interested students.
 All job opportunities are shared with all students.
 The American Dialysis College does not guarantee student placement in employment following successful completion of the program.
-Historically, all past students have successfully achieved job placement.